“The Mirror of England”

-Today’s world is very different to the 1940s one he described, at least until a crisis hits comparable to WW II.
-One wonders what he thought of the Bacchanalian Christmas scenes probably reported in his last years, or the similar revels of British vacationers on the Iberian coast.
+Today’s world is very different to that of the 1940s described in his work, at least until a crisis hits comparable to WW II.
+One wonders what he thought of the Bacchanalian Christmas scenes likely reported in his last years, or the similar revels of British vacationers on the Iberian coast.

-Due to efforts of Prime Minister Lloyd George during WW I, as well as the effects of the later Depression, a long period of restraint ensued that perhaps reached its apogee in WW II.
-Yet, as well, the wartime pub shows us that social behaviour can be modified by taxation, a decreed low alcohol strength, and the self-willed social discipline of the people.
-In contrast today the typical pint is closer to 5% alcohol, and coolers and other stronger drinks can be easily obtained.
-Given the atmosphere of freedom encouraged by modern (post-1960s) culture, behaviour in today’s pub manifests accordingly.
+Due to the efforts of Prime Minister Lloyd George during WW I, and later the Depression, a long period of restraint ensued that perhaps reached its apogee in WW II.
+Yet, as well, the wartime pub shows us that social behaviour can be modified by taxation, a decreed low alcohol strength, and self-imposed social discipline.
+In contrast, today the typical pint is closer to 5% alcohol, and stronger drinks can be easily obtained (coolers, wine, etc.).
+Given the atmosphere of freedom encouraged by post-1960s culture, the behaviour in today’s pub manifests accordingly.

-Of course, not every pub permits over-drinking and rough customers.
-In fact, modern youth may be tending away from the traditional lure of alcohol according to some media reports.
-If so, the motives are quite different from the ’40s when British social solidarity stood unshaken despite the shocks of two world wars and a Depression.
+Of course, not every pub permits over-drinking and rough behaviour.
+In fact, modern youth may be tending away from alcohol according to some media reports.
+If so, the motives are quite different from the 1940s when British social solidarity stood intact despite the shocks of two world wars and a Depression.

-At the time, in other words, people were still deferential to government and “the great and the good”, as reflected by Blunden’s account.
+At that time people were still deferential to government and “the great and the good”, as reflected in Blunden’s account.
 The average Briton accepted things as they were, in contrast to today’s more combative attitudes viz. politics and social issues.

-However, the problem of coal supply noted by Blunden, related to labour troubles, was a harbinger.
-Labour disturbances became more common after the war, across a range of industries.
-They were the seeds of the fractured politics and oft’ immoderate social behaviour seen in the country today.
+However, the problem of coal supply noted by Blunden, related to percolating labour troubles, was a harbinger.
+Labour disturbances burgeoned after the war, across a range of industries.
+They formed the seeds of the fractured politics and frequently immoderate social behaviour seen in the country today.

 Note re images: the images above of World War II war correspondents is drawn from this Australian military history website and profile of Godfrey Blunden.
 In the first image, he is depicted second from left.
 In the second image, he is second from right.
 Copyright belongs solely to the lawful owner.
 Images believed available for educational and historical purposes.
 All feedback welcomed.